nitrictech/docs/docs/reference/python/v0/queues/queue-send.md

 ---
 title: Python - queue.send()
-description: Send tasks to a queue.
+description: Reference for Nitric's Python library - Send tasks to a queue.
 ---

 Sends tasks to a queue.